Equivariant Hypergraph Diffusion Neural Operators: Preliminaries: Hypergraphs and Hypergraph Diffusion

 \begin{definition}[Hypergraph Diffusion] Define node potential functions $f(\cdot;\Mat{x}_v):\mathbb{R} \rightarrow \mathbb{R}$ for $v\in\Set{V}$ and hyperedge potential functions $g_e(\cdot):\mathbb{R}^{|e|} \rightarrow \mathbb{R}$ for each $e\in\Set{E}$.
 The hypergrah diffusion combines the node attributes and the hypergraph structure and asks to solve

-In practice, $g_e$ is often shared across hyperedges of the same size.
+In practice, $g_e$ is often shared across hyperedges up-to the size.
 Later, we ignore the subscript $e$. \end{definition}

 The two potential functions are often designed via heuristics in traditional hypergraph diffusion literatures.
 Node potentials often correspond to some negative-log kernels of the latent features and the initial attributes.
-For example, $f(\Mat{h}_v; \Mat{x}_v)$ could be $(\Mat{h}_v - \Mat{x}_v)_2^2$ when to compute hypergraph PageRank diffusion~\cite{li2020quadratic,takai2020hypergraph} or $-\Mat{x}_v\Mat{h}_v$ when to compute hypergraph min-cut~\cite{stobbe2010efficient,jegelka2013reflection,li2018revisiting}.
+For example, $f(\Mat{h}_v; \Mat{x}_v)$ could be $(\Mat{h}_v - \Mat{x}_v)_2^2$ when to compute hypergraph PageRank diffusion~\cite{li2020quadratic,takai2020hypergraph} or $-\Mat{x}_v\Mat{h}_v$ which essentially computes hypergraph min-cut~\cite{stobbe2010efficient,jegelka2013reflection}.
 Hyperedge potentials are more significant and complex, as they need to model those higher-order relations between more than two objects.
 Here list a few examples.